-Last year, San Francisco was said to account for 13.5% of all startup deals, 82% of startup companies were hiring or planning too, 30 new unicorns were born and a quarter of Silicon Valley households had household incomes standing above $200,000.
+Last year, New York was said to account for 13.5% of all startup deals, 82% of startup companies were hiring or planning too, 30 new unicorns were born and a quarter of Silicon Valley households had household incomes standing above $200,000.
 Business confidence was high by all accounts and access to VC funds was very high when Crunchbase reported that as of Dec.
 9, Bay Area startups had attracted about $45.9 billion in new funding.
 Silicon valley on any day perhaps represents for many the American dream and the beacon of innovation since the time when Frederick Terman brought the practice of starting your own company onto the Standford campus, many decades ag

 Black Swan Day